-EWS has a robust anti-bullying culture and has in place a comprehensive Behaviour Policy.
-Anti-bullying themes, including cyber-bullying, are explored in tutor time activities and during national events such as Anti-bullying Week through tutor groups and assemblies.
+EWS has a robust anti-bullying culture and has in place a comprehensive Behaviour Policy. as well as Anti-Bullying Ambassadors.

+Anti-bullying themes, including cyber-bullying, are explored in PSHE lessons, ICT and during national events such as Anti-bullying Week through tutor groups and assemblies.